toringer/stor-app/README.md

 ### 🎯 Shopping Made Easy
 - **Check Off Items**: Tap any item to mark it as shopped
+- **Swipe to Shop**: Quickly mark items as shopped with an intuitive swipe gesture
-- **Two View Modes**: Toggle between categorized view and simple list view
+- **Two View Modes**: Toggle between grouped categories view and simple list view
 - **Swipe Actions**: Swipe left on items to quickly edit or remove
+- **Edit Mode**: Delete items directly from the edit view with improved controls
 - **Batch Delete**: Remove all shopped items at once when you're done

+### ☁️ iCloud Sync
+- **Seamless Synchronization**: Your shopping lists automatically sync across all your Apple devices
+- **Real-time Updates**: Changes made on one device appear instantly on your other devices
+- **Secure Storage**: All data is securely stored in your private iCloud account
+- **Automatic Backup**: Your lists are safely backed up and always available

 ### 🔄 Smart Learning
 - **Frequent Items per List**: The app learns which items you buy regularly for each specific list